Join | Login

 White, R. K. (1977).
 Misperception in the Arab-Israeli conflict.
 Journal of Social Issues, 33(1), 190-221.

 Yanay, N. (2002).
 Understanding collective hatred.
-Analyses of Social Issues and Public Policy2(1), 53-60.
+Analyses of Social Issues and Public Policy, 2(1), 53-60.

 Young, D. L., Cheeseborough, T., Brown, B. E., Overstreet, N. M., & Rosenthal, L. (2023).
 Stereotyping.
 In: Friedman, H.S., Markey, C. H., (Eds.), Encyclopedia of Mental Health, Vol. 3, pp. 368-374.
 Elsevier, Academic Press.

 1When writing about the historical and ongoing situation in Palestine and Israel, no one term or phrase can accurately reflect the history, nuances, power imbalances, and tragedies wrapped up in the region.
 “War”, “conflict”, “violence”, “occupation”, and “genocide”, to name several examples, may be accurate terms in some instances and inaccurate or inappropriate in other.
-Throughout this document, the authors employ a variety of terms, often returning to “violence” or “conflict,” while acknowledging and discussing deficiencies with these phrases.
+Throughout this document, the authors employ a variety of terms, often returning to “violence” or “ asymmetrical conflict,” while acknowledging and discussing deficiencies with these phrases.
 For more information, see Hakim et al. (2023).

 2 “Arab-Israeli” is one of several terms that may refer to Palestinians who hold Israeli citizenship.